malerba118/react-redux-template/README.md

 ## Component Scope

-I've identified three distinct component types:
+I've organized components in to three distinct types.

 ### Universal

-Components that are self-contained and could be easily dragged and dropped into other applications because they are not bound to this application (unaware of models, app-specific styling, redux, ...etc)
+Components that are self-contained and could be easily dragged and dropped into other applications because they are not bound to this application.
+They are unaware of models, app-specific styling, redux, ...etc and they are highly customizable.

 ### App/Shared

-Components that are reusable across this application but would be difficult to use in another application because they are aware of domain knowledge (eg a DogBreedCardView that's aware of a DogBreed model)
+Components that are reusable across this application but would be difficult to use in another application because they are aware of domain knowledge (eg a DogBreedCardView that's aware of a DogBreed model).
+They are rigid in order to help keep the user experience consistent throughout the application.

 ### Views

 Container-like components that are intended to be used once.
 These will be the most tied to your application and we don't care about their reusability.